franklinzhang12/jetbot/README.md

 # JetBot

-Software setup for a simpler, cheaper JetBot controlled by GPIO pins **See the Wiki for the most up-to-date documentation.**
+Software setup for a simpler, cheaper JetBot controlled by GPIO pins.
+**See the Wiki for the most up-to-date documentation.**

 ## Installation